Discover the Ardmore Cliff Walk: A Coastal Gem in County Waterford

 EXPERIENCE A STATE OF WONDER

 This is a unique 4km walk with beautiful seascapes.
 Breathtaking views.
 Legends.
 Wildlife.
 Battle sites.
-And don’t forget, it’s simply smothered in Irish Heritage.
+And don’t forget, it’s smothered in Irish Heritage.

 It should take you around an hour to complete.
-Look out for the yellow arrow on the brown background waymakers to lead the way.
+Look for the yellow arrow on the brown background waymakers to lead the way.

 From the village, head up past the Cliff House Hotel to go around Ardmore Head and Ram Head.
 This walk brings you on cliff-top paths and the laneways of the Early Christian St Declan’s Well.
 On the 24th of July each year, the well is a place of pilgrimage for 100’s of years.
 Look out for the crosses hand-scored into the stones of the building.
-And, if you are in Ardmore in July make sure you try to get to the pattern festival.
+And, if you are in Ardmore in July, make sure you try to get to the pattern festival.

 Continue towards the Ardmore Head and soak up the simply amazing views.